 This passive exposure helped him become more outgoing, and after a few months, he explored and found his way to other departments seeking out snacks and the best toys.
 He’d return to my desk if things got too overwhelming, but his willingness to make friends increased tremendously.

-Additionally, take a look at where your dog spends most of his time at home.
-If he likes to hunker down in his crate, consider moving the crate into a more common place in the home.
-We noticed that after moving his crate out of the spare room and into the living room, where he’d hear the TV, the mail man, and our other dog, Kayden became more interactive.
+Look at where your dog spends most of their time at home.
+If they like to hunker down in a crate, consider moving the crate into a more common place in the home.
+We noticed that after moving his crate into the living room where he’d hear the TV, the mail man, and our other dog, Kayden became more interactive.

-Just as when a kid overcomes homesickness on his first sleepover, a dog can overcome social anxiety through sleepovers in dog-friendly environments.
+Just like kids overcoming homesickness after a first sleepover, dogs can overcome social anxiety through sleepovers in dog-friendly environments.
 Kayden occasionally spends time with co-workers, pet-sitters, or at a dog spa.
 Just as he built confidence in foster homes before finding us, continuous exposure to new people, pets, and places pays into his confidence bank.

-While Kayden is a long way from being the social butterfly we think of with most dogs, he now greets most visitors with a low wag of his tail and approaches them for a quiet ear scratch.
-All of his training and adventures have certainly brought him a long way from the timid desert dog we first knew.
+Kayden is a long way from being the social butterfly we think of with most dogs, but he greets most visitors with a low wag of his tail and approaches them for a quiet ear scratch.
+All of his training and adventures have certainly brought him a long way from the timid dog we first knew.